lVlyke/stellar-mod-loader/README.md

 ### Normalize mod file path

 Some mods may use different casing for their files/folders (i.e. `Interface` vs `interface`) and this can cause issues on case-sensitive file systems, which are often used on Linux.
-When this setting is enabled, Starfield Mod Loader will automatically convert all activated mod files and folders to the correct case to avoid this issue.
+When this setting is enabled, Stellar will automatically convert all activated mod files and folders to the correct case to avoid this issue.

 It is recommended to enable the **Normalize mod file path** setting when using Linux with a case-sensitive file system.

 ### Verify active profile on app startup

-Whether or not the active profile should be verified upon starting Starfield Mod Loader.
+Whether or not the active profile should be verified upon starting Stellar.
 This is recommended to be enabled, but can be disabled if verification takes too long.

 ### Enable game plugins